xp44mm/Notebook/RxInAction/02 Hello Rx.md

 ### 2.3.4 Cleaning resources

-If the user doesn’t want to receive any more notifications about drastic changes, you need to dispose of the subscription to the drasticChanges observable.
+If the user doesn't want to receive any more notifications about drastic changes, you need to dispose of the subscription to the drasticChanges observable.
 When you subscribed to the observable, the subscription was returned to you, and you stored it in the _subscription class member.

 As before, the StockMonitor Dispose method (which is provided because you implemented the IDisposable interface) makes a perfect fit.
 The only thing you need to do in your Dispose method is to call to Dispose method of the subscription object: